Overview & History:

 ■ Reputational rebuild campaigns

-■ The Team: Brunswick has a truly global litigation and disputes team that includes qualified lawyers familiar with operating in complicated legal contexts and working closely on cross-border situations.
-The team is jointly led out of the US and the UK by two qualified and experienced attorneys (Ellen Moskowitz and Charlie Potter).
+Brunswick has a truly global litigation and disputes team that includes qualified lawyers familiar with operating in complicated legal contexts and working closely on cross-border situations.
+The team is jointly led out of the US and the UK by two qualified and experienced attorneys (Ellen Moskowitz in New York City and Charlie Potter in London).
 They are joined by specialist advisers around the world in offices such as Washington, DC; Singapore; Mumbai; Hong Kong; Beijing; São Paulo; Munich; and Brussels.
 With one profit centre globally, the firm supports client mandates with tailored teams from across Brunswick’s sector and practice groups to achieve the right mix of professional experience and expertise for the particular mandate.